allink28/DnB/README.md

 The `yarn run` command will list all of the scripts available to run for this project.

 3. MySQL : Install mysql and create a database named 'dnb'

+       create database dnb;

+This application is configured to login to MySQL DB as user 'root' with password 'password'.
+The login details can be changed in application-*.yml and pom.xml (for liquibase).

 ### Managing dependencies